0xAtelerix/docs/solution.md

 ### Key features

-- Trust-minimized interoperability: cross-chain execution and liquidity are settled via cryptographic guarantees, not off-chain relayers or custodial bridges.
+- Trust-minimized interoperability: cross-chain execution and liquidity are settled via cryptographic guarantees, not offchain relayers or custodial bridges.

 - Platform-agnostic execution environment: applications can monitor, and act upon, the evolving state across EVM, UTXO, Solana, and other chains.